mbardoe/CS570-ClassNotes/README.md

 ## Changelog

-3/18/2023 - Started the repository.
-Built out the
+* 3/18/2023 - Started the repository.
+Built out the main folders.
+* 3/19/2023 - Built the Renderer tool to help create the pdfs.
+    * Made updates to Handout_1
+    * Made updates to Day_1 class notes
+    * Made updates to Syllabus
+    * Made updates to Course_Calendar
+    * Made updates to HW_1

 ## References